 This page summarizes what went on during the workshop, and provides a few actionnable insights for the research community.
-The list of the participants and their contributions are on the schedule page.
+The list of the participants and their contributions can be found here.
+We also summarise the discussions and the wide range of research presented at the workshop in a report published by ACM Interaction.

 Morning: mapping the state of research